Bruxism: Prevention of dental damage

 Splints may also reduce muscle strain by allowing the upper and lower jaw to move easily with respect to each other.
 Treatment goals include: constraining the bruxing pattern to avoid damage to the temporomandibular joints; stabilizing the occlusion by minimizing gradual changes to the positions of the teeth, preventing tooth damage and revealing the extent and patterns of bruxism through examination of the markings on the splint's surface.
 A dental guard is typically worn during every night's sleep on a long-term basis.
-However, a meta-analysis of occlusal splints (dental guards) used for this purpose concluded "There is not enough evidence to state that the occlusal splint is effective for treating sleep bruxism."

 A repositioning splint is designed to change the patient's occlusion, or bite.
 The efficacy of such devices is debated.
 Some writers propose that irreversible complications can result from the long-term use of mouthguards and repositioning splints.
 Random controlled trials with these type devices generally show no benefit over other therapies.

 Another partial splint is the nociceptive trigeminal inhibition tension suppression system (NTI-TSS) dental guard.
 This splint snaps onto the front teeth only.
 It is theorized to prevent tissue damages primarily by reducing the bite force from attempts to close the jaw normally into a forward twisting of the lower front teeth.
 The intent is for the brain to interpret the nerve sensations as undesirable, automatically and subconsciously reducing clenching force.
 However, there may be potential for the NTI-TSS device to act as a Dahl appliance, holding the posterior teeth out of occlusion and leading to their over-eruption, deranging the occlusion (i.e. it may cause the teeth to move position).
 This is far more likely if the appliance is worn for excessive periods of time, which is why NTI type appliances are designed for night time use only, and ongoing follow-ups are recommended.

 A mandibular advancement device (normally used for treatment of obstructive sleep apnea) may reduce sleep bruxism, although its use may be associated with discomfort.